Online Workshop Timezone:

 - Understand that delegation is an investment in the future, the micromanagement trap

-- How Remote Teams relate to the view Grow Structure
+- How Scaling Organizational Structure relates to the view, Grow Structure

 - How Better Feedback relates to the view Develop Competence

 - Understand why it is important to give feedback and five reasons to understand the importance: keeps the team going, sense of belonging and purpose, increases growth and happiness, unlocks change and innovation, prevents the team from getting stuck

 - Why the feedback sandwich should not be used when giving feedback